Canker Sores in Throat: What You Need to Know

 Treatment for Canker Sores in the Throat

-While most canker sores heal on their own within 7 to 14 days, there are several ways to manage the pain and speed up healing:
+Most canker sores heal on their own within 7 to 14 days, but you can use some methods to reduce pain and help heal faster:

 1. Over-the-Counter Medications